WaterFutures/EPyT-Flow/docs/tut.events.rst

 be override for running some initialization logic -- make sure to call the parent's :func:`~epyt_flow.simulation.events.system_event.SystemEvent.init` first.
-Also, if some "clean-up" logic is needed (i.e. some code that must run after the end of the event), the method :func:`~epyt_flow.simulation.events.system_event.SystemEvent.init` can be overriden -- this method is called ONCE after the end of the event.
+Also, if some "clean-up" logic is needed (i.e. some code that must run after the end of the event), the method :func:`~epyt_flow.simulation.events.system_event.SystemEvent.exit` can be overriden -- this method is called ONCE after the end of the event.

 Example of a system event that activates a pump: